maxharlow/tutorials/apis-with-opencorporates/README.md

 In this tutorial we are going to cover what an API is, and how you can use the Opencorporates API as part of a data-driven investigation.

-***[Opencorporates] (https://opencorporates.com/):*** An independent company who has scraped many of the world's company registries, such as the UK's [Companies House] (https://beta.companieshouse.gov.uk/), into a single easily-searchable database.
-For example, [this] (https://opencorporates.com/companies/gb/00445790) is the entry for Tesco Plc.
+***[Opencorporates](https://opencorporates.com/):*** An independent company who has scraped many of the world's company registries, such as the UK's [Companies House](https://beta.companieshouse.gov.uk/), into a single easily-searchable database.
+For example, [this](https://opencorporates.com/companies/gb/00445790) is the entry for Tesco Plc.

 ***API:*** Stands for Application Programming Interface.
 If websites are human interfaces, APIs are the interfaces for machines.
 Instead of HTML, APIs normally return Json.
 Unlike an HTML webpage, APIs no have no colours or other styling.
 They do, however, make it very easy to extract information without resorting to scraping.
 In this case we will be using Opencorporates' API to automate looking up companies in their database.